bytebase/bytebase.com-old/content/docs/en/use-bytebase/schema-review/create-schema-review-policy.md

 ### Change rule configuration

-There are currently three types of rules that need to be configuration.
+There are currently three types of rules that need to be configured.

 #### Regular expression